Hongzred/HashTag_HotLine/README.md

 ##### Custom Response Button
-Next, **Custom Responses** allow the dashboard user to interact with twitter users perhaps to get more information, or to cater to the needs of a specific scenario faced by a particular user.
-In the example below, a disaster victim on twitter sends a tweet (with location data attached) but doesn't know the area, and is trapped inside a building.
+Next, **Custom Responses** allow the dashboard user to interact with twitter users.
+Perhaps dashboard users need to get more information, or cater to the needs of a specific scenario faced by a particular user.
+In the example below, a disaster victim on twitter sends a tweet (with location data attached) but the twitter user is unfamiliar with their surroundings, and is trapped inside a building.
 The dashboard user responds asking for more information about the layout of the building and if there might be an entrance rescue workers can break into.

 ![[video-to-gif output image]](README_images/ezgif-1-33608c78c50c.gif)